motech/modules/docs/source/mtraining.rst

 Question
 ########

-``Question`` contains two fields which indicates the content in the external system.
+``Question`` contains two fields which link with the content in external system.

 +----------+------------------------------------------------------------------------------------+--------------------+
 |Field     |Description                                                                         |Type                |